plotly/plotly.github.io/_posts/plotly2/2016-06-30-how-to-make-a-line-graph.md

  - title: Style a Chart
    sub-steps:
     - copy: "You can choose your colors, text position, or typeface.
 Click on STYLE on the left-hand side to play around with the style of your chart."
     - copy: "To change the colors, click on ‘Traces’ under the same STYLE tab.
-Note that certain colors and typeface are only available with a PRO subscription.
+Note that certain colors and typefaces are only available with a PRO subscription.
 Click [here](https://plot.ly/products/cloud/) to upgrade!"
       img: "![Colour main](../static/images/line-graph-and-scatter-plot-with-excel/line-colour-panel.png)"
-    - copy: "To add a title to your plot, you can type it directly on the title by double-clicking it."
+    - copy: "To add a title to your plot, double click on the title and type directly into the field."
       img: "![Type directly title](../static/images/line-graph-and-scatter-plot-with-excel/line-type-title-directly.png)"
-    - copy: "The same can be done for the axis labels, and legend."
+    - copy: "The same can be done for the axis labels and legend."
       img: "![Type directly axis](../static/images/line-graph-and-scatter-plot-with-excel/line-type-directly-axis.png)"
     - copy: "Another option is to visit the 'Layout' section under STYLE, click on 'Text' and enter your title in the box, as shown below."
       img: "![Type in layout panel](../static/images/line-graph-and-scatter-plot-with-excel/line-type-in-title-panel.png)"